How do you save more money? I’ve compiled 175 frugal living tips to help.

 106. If you go out to eat, split an entrée, order water, or use a coupon.

 107. Ditch fabric softener.
 Use dryer balls to reduce drying time and static cling.

 108. Stop smoking.
 Whatever it takes.
-This will save you a small fortune over a lifetime including health care costs down the line.
+This will save you a small fortune over a lifetime, including health care costs.

-109. Make your own baby food instead of buying premade.
+109. Make your baby food instead of buying premade.
 Consider baby-led weaning.

 110. Create a babysitting co-op with trusted friends.
 You can eliminate the cost of babysitters by taking turns watching all the children.

 111. Use your bank’s online bill pay or utility apps to save the cost of stamps.